*Updated July 2017*

-Finding blogger outreach opportunities and pitching to bloggers can be time-consuming, laborious and sometimes a logistical nightmare when you’re trying to do it on scale.
+Finding blogger outreach opportunities and pitching to bloggers can be time-consuming, laborious and sometimes a logistical nightmare when you’re trying to do it at scale.

-Some outreach specialists create content first, then outreach to bloggers, and some (like us) build a relationship with the blogger first and then discuss opportunities for placing content or linking out to resources.
+Some outreach specialists create content first, then outreach to bloggers and try and tempt them to publish that particular piece, others like us may take the route of building a relationship first discussing the great content they already have and work out ways we can collaborate with them on future content projects.
 Whichever way you approach it, there is a common problem of finding and connecting to lots of bloggers in your target audience and niche.
-This post is designed to give you a great insight on where to find all those bloggers and outreach opportunities.
+This post is designed to give you a great insight and some fresh ideas on where to find all those bloggers and outreach opportunities.

 Here are some handy jump to links:

 - Hack #1 – Blog Directories & Search Engines